Nerlin/electron-ipc-connector/README.md

 import { expose } from "electron-ipc-connector";
 import fs from "fs/promises";
 import path from "path";
+import { helloWorld } from "./main";

-// You have to expose the same functions in the preload script
+// You have to call `expose` once in the preload script with all functions and namespaces
-// to generate ipcRenderer invoke calls. expose(fs);
-expose(path);

-// Since the actual implementation is not used in the preload script,
-// you can simply specify function names that you want to expose from the namespace. expose("my-namespace", ["helloWorld"]);
+// that you want to use from the renderer process. expose({
+  fs,
+  path,
+  "my-namespace": {
+    helloWorld
+  }
+})
 ```

 *app.js*